octohost/socat/README.md

 socat
 =====

-A possible "ambassador" container - to present a remote service as a local one to work natively with Docker.
+A base for a possible "ambassador" container - to present a remote service as a local one to work natively with Docker.

 Using: http://www.dest-unreach.org/socat/